Bundeswehr Military History Museum: Inside the museum

 The museum has made an effort to distance itself from the usual presentations of military history.
 Instead of glorifying war and armies, the museum tries to present the causes and consequences of war and violence.
 The focus is placed on the human component of war, on the hopes, fears, passion, courage, memories and aspirations of those involved.
-The museum seeks to inform visitors about the military history while encouraging them to ask questions and seek new answers.
+The museum seeks to inform visitors about military history while encouraging them to ask questions and seek new answers.
 Visitors can go through the museum through two approaches: thematic sections, and a chronological tour.
 Additionally, the museum showcases the history of Military Technology, Handguns, Uniforms and Insignia, Order, Art, an Image Archive, Records, and a Library.

 The museum houses a vast collection of military history, from technology and handguns to artistic renderings of war.
 Traditionally, military museums focus primarily on weapons technology and the glamorous representation of national armed forces; they impress visitors by shows of military power and display wars in isolation from other historic events.
 The museum has made an effort to be a different kind of military museum.
-It displays war and the military as being interwoven in the general history of a nation, and showcases the ramifications of war in the political, cultural and social history.
+It displays war and the military as being interwoven in the general history of a nation, and it exhibits the ramifications of war within the context of political, cultural and social history.
 The focus, instead of being on the greater good or the military whole, is always on the individual who exercises violence or suffers from it.
 Eleven themed tours are offered and three chronologies: 1300–1914, 1914–1945 and 1945–today.

 Among historically significant items displayed is the ship's bell from SMS Schleswig-Holstein, a pre-dreadnought battleship that fired what are generally regarded as the first shots of World War II (in Europe) when on Sept.
 1, 1939, it shelled Polish positions at Westerplatte in the then- Free City of Danzig.